egerhether/heatherfield.nvim/README.md

 #### About

 A dark colourblind-friendly Neovim theme written in lua.
 For those who enjoy the purples, blues and pinks.
+Code skeleton taken from [tokyodark.nvim](https://github.com/tiagovla/tokyodark.nvim)

 #### Features